-One of the most appealing aspects of artificial grass is the long life-span and the low maintenance.
+One of the most appealing aspects of artificial grass is the long life-span and low maintenance.
 Unlike organic grass, the lifespan of artificial turf will not be shortened by extreme weather conditions, insects, salt damage, fungus, or any other sort of naturally occurring damage.

 So, how long does artificial turf last?
 Well, most experts agree that artificial grass lasts about twenty years.
 Yet, how you treat and maintain your grass greatly affects the lifespan.
 There are many ways to lengthen the lifespan of artificial turf.
 But don’t worry.
 You won’t have to put a hold on your family barbeques or soccer games.
 You will just have to strategize a bit to avoid any damage that could compromise the integrity of your artificial turf.